canalplus/rx-player/FILES.md

 ### `src/core/`: Core logic

-Defines the logic and behavior of the player, regardless of the browser and of the streaming technology used.
+Defines the core logic of the RxPlayer, regardless of the browser and of the streaming technology used, that may optionally run in a WebWorker environment when the RxPlayer is in `"multithread"` mode.

-That's where:
-  - the api is defined
-  - the MSE and EME APIs are called and managed
-  - the segments are downloaded and pushed to then be decoded by the browser
+That's where the segments are downloaded and pushed to then be decoded by the browser, as well as where the Manifest file is loaded and pared.
-  - adaptive bitrate strategies are set

-This directory contains other subdirectories which are listed in the next chapter.

 ### `src/errors/`: Error definitions